 The very first crane for cinematic production was introduced back in 1916.
 This was the beginning of film directors visions being made into a literal matter in a visual and realistic measure.
 The purpose of the first cranes being introduced into film was to create direction through open space and film to be shot from key angles.
 The end goal of this being to create suspense, and an atmospheric setting to the viewer.

 Progression Of The Crane

 Following on from this initial development of filming techniques, the film industry has evolved massively, as has the technology and equipment used.
 Crane hire is still extensive and has been involved in producing huge movies over the past decade.
 It is essential for filmmakers to keep producing and elaborating their work.
 With this, the need for crane hire to help expand the director’s ideas is a crucial component within a film.
-The development of cameras and different cranes have resulted in lighter, more efficient and cost-effective cranes that NMT Film & TV Crane Hire have available to offer to our customers.
+The development of cameras and different cranes have resulted in lighter more efficient and cost-effective cranes that NMT crane hire have available to offer to our customers.

 There is now a large variety in the type of crane needed for a film- accustomed to your every need.
 Some of the different cranes we offer here at NMT film and tv consist mostly of mobile and jib arm cranes, these differ in size and are most effective when shooting for films.
 Although there has been so much progress with camera and camera drones, since the birth of Hollywood film productions, the need for crane hire to help filming techniques has not died down.
 The requirement of cranes has catered a continued history in film production, benefitting filming techniques and continuing to do so.

 If you are interested in hiring out one of our cranes for a film or TV production, please give us a call today on 01753-785351 or fill in an enquiry online form and we will get back to you regarding any questions.